 To address those challenges, Quebec Milk Producers saw an opportunity to educate consumers on the life cycle of organic milk and prove that no alternative is as close to nature.
 Organic milk is an entirely local product, 100% natural, with a life cycle where nothing is lost, nothing is created, and everything is transformed.
 We had to get our message out there!

-We put forward a massive, yet atypical, OOH campaign showcasing the life cycle of organic milk, only using biodegradable materials.
+We put together an impressive, if atypical, poster campaign highlighting the life cycle of organic milk, using only biodegradable materials.

-While our posters were telling the story of organic milk, from its natural production to how cow poop can by reuse as compost, but our message ran deeper than words and images.
-A green message should be distributed using an equally green medium.
-Thus, all our posters were made with ecological and impact-free materials, making our ads as green as the milk they promoted.
+Our posters told the story of organic milk, from its natural production to how cow dung can be reused as compost.
+However, our message went further than words and images...
+We needed a medium that was just as green as the message we wanted to get across.
+As a result, all our posters were created using ecological, low-impact materials, making our ads as green as the milk they promoted.

-To bring that message to the Quebecers who have a strong environmental consciousness, we mapped out all the places and environments in the city of Montreal that were related to food and the environment.
-Our presence in grocery stores and public markets has enabled us to be as close as possible to the moment of purchase, and therefore to be top-of-mind for consumers.
-Our campaign was distributed in more than 170 locations, enabling us to maximize our reach and to speak to the right people.
+To convey this message to Quebecers with a strong environmental conscience, we mapped all the places and environments in the city of Montreal that were linked to responsible eating and the environment.
+Our presence in grocery stores and public markets enabled us to be as close as possible to the moment of purchase.
+Our campaign was broadcast in over 170 locations, allowing us to maximize our reach and speak to the right people.

 Redefining